jamesmehorter/device-theme-switcher/readme.txt

 == Installation ==

-1) Download and activate.
+1) Download and active.
 After activation you'll have a new menu under 'Appearance' titled 'Device Themes'.

 2) Set your normal website theme as you usually do in 'Appearance > Themes'.
-Then set your device themes under the new 'Appearnace > Device Themes' page.
+Then set your handheld and tablet themes under the new 'Appearnace > Device Themes' page.
+Using WordPress child themes is supported.

 == Frequently Asked Questions ==

-= How do Menus and Widgets work?! =

-If you plan to use the widgets OR a menu specifically for one theme (i.e. a menu that only shows in your handheld theme) you must register the menu location/menu and/or sidebar in *both your handheld and computer themes*.
-When DTS delivers a handheld/tablet theme, behind-the-scenes WordPress still thinks your computer theme is active.

 = How do I display a link in my handheld theme for users to "View Full Website"? =

 This plugin creates two widgets for doing just that!
 Or you can use the template tags below.
+NOTE: If you plan to use the widgets OR a menu specifically for one theme (i.e. a menu that only shows in your handheld theme) you must register the sidebar and/or menu in both your handheld and computer themes.
+This is because when delivering a handheld theme, behind-the-scenes WordPress still thinks your computer theme is active, so the sidebar / menus must exist in both themes.

 To display a link for users to "View the full website" place the following anywhere in your handheld and tablet themes.
-`<?php if (class_exists('DTS')) DTS::generate_link_to_full_website() ?>`
+`<?php if (class_exists('Device_Theme_Switcher')) : Device_Theme_Switcher::generate_link_to_full_website(); endif; ?>`

 To display a link for users to "Return to the mobile website" place the following anywhere in your default/active website theme.
-`<?php if (class_exists('DTS')) DTS::generate_link_back_to_mobile() ?>`
+`<?php if (class_exists('Device_Theme_Switcher')) : Device_Theme_Switcher::generate_link_back_to_mobile(); endif; ?>`

+The users chosen theme is stored in a PHP Session, so the user can browse around your website prior to clicking 'Return to mobile website'.
+You can use the theme links anywhere in your themes, like in header.php or footer.php.

+= How do I style the widget or template tag output?? =

-The anchor tags that output both have a CSS class: 'dts-link'.
-The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile'.
-This CSS can be used anywhere in your theme or style.css file.
+Device Theme Switcher really just echo's an html anchor tag.
+Both links have a CSS class of 'dts-link'.
+The 'View Full Website' anchor tag also has a class of 'to-full-website' and the 'Return to the Mobile Website' link has an additional class of 'back-to-mobile' so you can style the link differently if you want

 *Styling Example*
 `.dts-link {